timPrachasri/sample-clean-architecture-react-app/README.md

-This is an example showing how to use StarkNet React with Next.js
+This is an example showing how to use React with Next.js

 ## How To Update Environment Variable